Messe in G (Tambling): Structure and scoring

-It is scored for mixed choir and orchestra including organ.
-A version with only organ accompaniment is also available.
-The congregation can optionally sing the theme of the Gloria, which is repeated throughout the movement, framing passages that express the different aspects of the text in contrasting character.
+It is scored for mixed choir and organ, but there are optional parts for a flexible orchestra.
+The congregation can optionally sing the theme of the Gloria which is repeated throughout the movement, framing passages that express the different aspects of the text in contrasting character.
 The theme is unison, and also several other phrases, such as men only for "Domine Deus" (Lord God), women only for "Domine Fili" (Lord Son).
+The congregation participates also in the Sanctus.
 For most of the mass, the tenor part is the same as the bass, and marked as optional.

-The mass, like his other sacred music, is popular in Germany.
+The duration is given as 11 minutes.